feklee/rotogamesq/README.md

 Introduction
 ============

 ROTOGAMEsq is a variant of [Roto Game][1] with squared tiles.
-There is no code shared, however.
+It is based on an entirely new code base: not a single line of code has been reused

 Why a new Roto Game?
-Because: The [original author][2] has moved, and in his new home there are squared bathroom tiles.
+Because: The [original author][2] has moved, and in his new home there now are squared bathroom tiles.

 Installation
 ============

-Serve index.html with UTF-8 encoding.
+Serve `index.html` with UTF-8 encoding.

 Development notes